Christian Walker Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks and Christian Walker, who went 0-for-4 last time in action, take on Dustin May and the Los Angeles Dodgers at Chase Field, Thursday at 10:10 PM ET.
+After going 0-for-4 in his most recent game, Christian Walker and the Arizona Diamondbacks take on the Los Angeles Dodgers (who will start Clayton Kershaw) at 9:40 PM ET on Friday.

-In his previous game he had a hitless performance (0-for-4) against the Padres.
+He had a hitless showing in his last game (0-for-4) against the Dodgers.

 Christian Walker Game Info & Props vs. the Dodgers